Basic Views on Corporate Governance

 Board of Directors and Business Execution Body

-In this way, the Company clearly separates the responsibilities of Directors, that is, decision-making on and supervision of management, from the responsibilities of business execution.
+In this way, the Company clearly separates the responsibilities of Directors, that is, decision-making on and supervision of management, from the duties of business execution.
 Some Directors hold concurrent positions as executive officers.
 The President has established the Executive Committee (in principle, convenes twice a month) and various other councils and committees to deliberate and report on important matters concerning the Group’s management policies and business execution.

 Board of Corporate Auditors and Internal Audit